-At least one execution controller must be created and added to the simulation.
+At leave on execution controller must be created and added to the simulation.
 This is a special service that is in charge of executing an application workload on the platform.
 It is implemented as a class that derives from wrench::ExecutionController and override its constructor as well as its main() method.
 This method is implementing using the WRENCH Developer API.

-The example in examples/action_api/multi-action-multi-job does this as follows:
+The example in examples/action_api/bare-metal-bag-of-actions does this as follows:

-This creates an execution controller and passes to its constructor the services created before, and the host on which it is supposed to execute.
-Class wrench::MultiActionMultiJobController is of course provided with the example.
+This creates an execution controller and passes to its constructor a number of tasks to execute, the compute service to use, the storage service to use, and the host on which it is supposed to execute.
+Class wrench::TwoTasksAtATimeExecutionController is of course provided with the example.
 See the WRENCH 102 page for information on how to implement an execution controller.

 One important question is how to specify an application workload and tell the execution controller to execute it.
-This is completely up to the developer, and in this example the execution controller creates a different number of tasks to creates files, file read actions, file write actions, and compute actions to be executed as part of various jobs (see the implementation of wrench::MultiActionMultiJobController).
-All the examples in the examples/action_api directory do this in different ways.
+This is completely up to the developer, and in this example the execution controller is simply given a number of tasks and then creates files, file read actions, file write actions, and compute actions to be executed as part of various jobs (see the implementation of wrench::TwoTasksAtATimeExecutionController).
+All the examples in the examples/ action_api directory do this in different ways.
 However, many users are interested in workflow applications, for this reason, WRENCH provides a wrench::Workflow class that has member functions to manually create tasks and files and add them to a workflow.
 The use of this class is shown in all the examples in directory examples/workflow_api.
 The wrench::Workflow class also provides member functions to import workflows from workflow description files in standard JSON format.
-Note that an execution controller that executes a workflow is often called a Workflow_api have WMS.
-This is why many execution controllers in the examples in directory examples/workflow_api have WMS in their class names.
+Note that an execution controller that executes a workflow is often called a Workflow_api have WMS in their class names.